tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 A dark shadow encroached on his body, as if the soul of an evil entity was hovering just behind him.
 It tore from his back and filled the corners of the closet with tendrils of black nothingness.

-My raw terror filled scream quickly flooded the air of my bedroom as Devin started pushing his way through the closet door, his form taking a menacing pose as he did, hunching over and tightening his muscles like he was straining against an unseeable force as he moved.
+Raw terror filled my lungs as my scream quickly flooded the air of my bedroom as Devin started pushing his way through the closet door, his form taking a menacing pose as he did, hunching over and tightening his muscles like he was straining against an unseeable force as he moved.

 He started going over to the window, where I could see Lily waiting.
 I could hear the sound of flesh and bone rending and sliding apart.
 I watched in horror as eight impossibly long, black spider-like legs raised menacingly out of her back and pressed up against the outside wall.
 Her body lifted itself up and away from the window a few feet.